ngrx/platform/projects/ngrx.io/content/guide/data/entity-dataservice.md

 The NgRx Data library defines a `DefaultDataServiceConfig` for conveying shared configuration to an entity collection data service.

 The most important configuration property, `root`, returns the _root_ of every web api URL, the parts that come before the entity resource name.
+If you are using a remote API, this value can include the protocol, domain, port, and root path, such as `https://my-api-domain.com:8000/api/v1`.

 For a `DefaultDataService<T>`, the default value is `'api'`, which results in URLs such as `api/heroes`.